The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Elementary Age (6-9 years)

-This is the sweet spot for cenote visiting.
+The sweet spot for cenote visiting.
 Kids this age are usually strong enough swimmers to enjoy the deep water with a life jacket if needed, old enough to follow safety rules, and young enough to find the whole experience genuinely magical.
 Semi-open and some cave cenotes are now accessible.
 Cliff jumping from lower platforms becomes possible and thrilling.

 Tweens and Teens (10+ years)

-Best Time to Visit Cenotes in the Yucatan
+Best Time to Visit Cenotes in the Yucatán

 Cenote Etiquette: Teaching Kids to Respect These Sacred Places